dittonjs/NestStarterApp/README.md

 ```

 ## Setup Heroku
 We will deploy all our projects to Heroku.
 Heroku is a cloud platform that is easy and free to use.
-Will only need to run these step once for each computer you are working on this semester.
+You will only need to run these step once for each computer you are working on this semester.

 ### Create an account
 On heroku.com create an account.